zonashi/AI-Infra-Guard/README.md

 ## 📖 Citation

-If you use A.I.G in your research or product, please cite:
+If you use A.I.G in your research, please cite:

 ```bibtex
 @misc{Tencent_AI-Infra-Guard_2025,